Why Live Wedding Video Streaming?

 Apart from the camera, you will also need an encoder or encoding software to broadcast your wedding streams.
 The encoder basically transforms your camera data into a video format which can be sent over the internet.
 There are many options available, with OBS Studio or Open Broadcaster Software Studio being the most popular.
 Other great picks include vMix and WireCast.
 These programs also allow you to do some customization as well – inserting graphics into your streams, switching between video feeds and the like.

 You will obviously need a strong and reliable internet connection to broadcast your wedding stream, hence it’s a good idea to test the venue’s internet connection in advance.
-To do this, simply connect to the venue’s WiFi network and use an internet speed measuring app or website to check the connection.
+Check out your internet speed here.
+To do this, simply connect to the venue’s WiFi network and use the calculator.
 A good upload speed should be at least 10Mbps.
 If the wedding is being held outdoors and there is no WiFi, you can also use mobile internet.
 Check the internet speed and the amount of internet data you have available.
 Keep in mind that a 30 minute video stream can consume over 1 GB of data.

 It’s a good idea to keep a recording of your video at the original quality.
 If the internet connection is too slow or unstable you will have a high-quality copy of your wedding stream ready to share or view again at a later date.
 You can also provide the recording to family and friends who are unable to see the actual wedding live stream.